kleingeschrieben/OrderHub/docs/ai-usage.md

 - Spring Security configuration
   (HTTP Basic setup, role-based access rules, H2 console access).
 - Structure of the `GlobalExceptionHandler` and JSON error format.
+- Support in designing and implementing the two example unit tests for `OrderService`

 ### Frontend